davola/Symfony-REST-Movies/README.md

 ### POST Movies

 Creates a movie for the logged in user.
+All the fields are required as instructed.
+When adding a Movie, an email is sent to the owner.

 #### POST /api/v1/movies